ORNL/Zambeze/docs/source/examples/imagemagick_files.rst

 .. literalinclude:: ../../../examples/imagemagick_files.py

-While RabbitMQ is running in a separate terminal, use the commands shown below to run this example in another terminal:
+While RabbitMQ is running in a separate terminal session, use the commands shown here to start the zambeze agent then run the example script.
+This will create an animated GIF named ``a.gif`` in your home directory.

 .. code-block:: bash